 The critical reading of texts - from the Hebrew Bible to contemporary Israeli poetry, from the kabbalah to modern Jewish autobiography, from philosophical treatises to communal record books - is central to the Judaic Studies concentration.
 Students are required to complete at least one year of course work in Hebrew, the language of foundational Jewish texts from antiquity to modern-day Israel.
 They are also encouraged to further improve their Hebrew, and where feasible, to study other appropriate languages such as Yiddish, Aramais, ancient Greek, Arabic, or contemporary European languages.

-Please refer to the People and Course Offerings links on the left for current information about our faculty and Fall 2013 course offerings!
+Please refer to the People and Course Offerings links on the left for current information about our faculty and Spring 2014 course offerings!